zuwuliao/zuwuliao.github.io/_posts/2025-4-17-image-editing.md

 ![pic 2](/images/AR-Model-SD-2.png "pic 2")

+    You can see it is a totally different picture.
+It doesn't maintain any infomation from the previous picture from front to background.

 *Why This Happens*
     Diffusion models are structurally not designed for local edits.
 Their process relies on inversion (reverse denoising), which is complex and error-prone.